brianna0531/brianna0531/README.md

 - 🌱 I’m currently learning how to drive
 - 👯 I love to make fun of my friends
-- ⚡ Fun fact: i crashed my motorcycle in mexico
+- ⚡ Fun fact I crashed my motorcycle in mexico